mozilla-l10n/documentation/src/products/firefox_desktop/firefox_l10n_faqs.md

 The string will still be available in `gecko-strings` until ESR91 becomes unsupported, since the string was removed after that release (in Firefox 92).
 This patch could be uplifted without creating any issue to localization (it would be a *no-op*).

 If the string is not available anymore, this is effectively a new string, and must be [treated as such](#can-i-uplift-a-patch-to-beta-or-release).

+### Should I remove obsolete or unused strings?

+Strings that are unused, or become obsolete as a consequence of code changes, should always be removed from the `en-US` files.
+Tools like Pontoon will remove them from localized files once these strings are not used in any supported version of Firefox (see the [previous question](#can-i-restore-an-old-string) for more details).

+It might seem useful to keep them around — we could use them again later and it would spare localizers some time — but there’s no guarantee that the new context and usage will be exactly the same.
+Removing them also prevents new locales, or locales that fell behind over time, from working on translations that will never be used.

 ### How can I test a different locale?